 - Where will you post your job ads?
 Will you use online platforms or industry-specific job sites?
 Will you conduct interviews yourself or outsource to a recruitment company?

 - What salaries can you offer?
 Are they in line with industry averages?
 Do they meet minimum wage legal requirements?
+Do you have the correct small business payroll practices in place?
 One option when it comes to hiring employees for small business is hiring part-time staff.
 This will help you keep costs down whilst you determine the extra workload that needs to be covered.

 - Background checks.
 Have you investigated what you need to do to ensure potential candidates have the legal right to work?
 What background checks are mandatory for your industry?

 - Job offers and employment contracts.
 Once you find the right candidate, you will need to make a formal offer and draft an employment contract.
+To do this correctly, you will need to know whether or not the new hire is an independent contractor or an employee.
 Have you created your contract templates yet?

 - Onboarding, insurance and tax liability.
 Make sure you understand your legal and fiscal obligations to ensure you comply with every aspect of US employment law.